josephbill/media-hub/README.md

      - register a custom authentication process
      - emails registry

-### Authentication and Authorization
+### Authentication and Authorization  (accounts app)
 Authentication = identity identification, who are you ?
 Authorization = access priviledges - role based authorization , token based authorization

 1. Create our custom user model - models.py
 2. Extend the integrated form captures - forms.py
-3. Create the views action for registration and login - views.py
+3. Create the views action for registration and login , logout and profile view , custompasswordresetview , custompasswordresetconfirmview - views.py
+4. Register the views actions as URL route - urls.py
+5. Register the models for admin to use and manage content on - admin.py